morgan-se/svelte-blog/src/posts/understanding-spring.md

 }
 ```

-In the main class of our application we create the `SimpleServe` singleton and start listening to a defined port and assign any request that comes in its own thread from a pool.
+In the main class (`SimpleServer`) of our application we initialize the `SimpleServe` singleton and start listening to a defined port and assign any request that comes in its own thread from a pool, passing each to a new `RequestHandler` instance.

 ```java
 public class SimpleServer {